• Skip to primary navigation

 Technically, Yukon Golds are considered the best for roasting because they have a nice texture and thinner skins.

-Any potato that falls under the 'waxy potato' variety is great for roasting.
+Any potato that falls under the waxy potato variety is great for roasting.
 Waxy potato varieties include fingerling, Yukon Gold, new potatoes, and red potatoes.

 Red potatoes are my favorite 'All Around' potato - I use them to make everything from Mediterranean Potato Salad to Buttermilk Mashed Potatoes to Potato Corn Chowder.